invertase/react-native-firebase/docs/messaging/usage/index.md

 #### Unsubscribing to topics

-To unsubscribe from a topic, call the `subscribeToTopic` method with the topic name:
+To unsubscribe from a topic, call the `unsubscribeFromTopic` method with the topic name:

 ```js
 messaging()